-Major (Substantive Area): 15 credit hours
+Substantive Area (Major): 15 credit hours

-A minimum of fifteen credit hours in a substantive area of public health will comprise the primary area of concentration.
-Examples of concentration areas include health and aging, minority health, adolescent health, health disparities, maternal and child health, international health, social determinants of health, women's health, among others.
-Each student must identify sufficient courses to satisfy the declared major.
+A minimum of fifteen credit hours in a substantive area of public health / health promotion will comprise the primary area of concentration specific to the student's interests.
+Examples of concentration areas relevant to this department include social determinants of health, minority health, health disparities, nutritional health, food security, workforce development, health and aging, among others.
+Students and advisors must identify sufficient courses to satisfy the declared major.

-Minor (Related Area): 9 credit hours
+Related Area (Minor): 9 credit hours

-A minimum of three courses from relevant areas of public health or an established discipline in the social or behavioral sciences will comprise a secondary area of concentration.
+A minimum of nine credit hours from relevant areas of public health or an established discipline in the social and behavioral sciences will comprise a secondary area of concentration specific to the student's interests.